Is it safe to deadlift?

 Benefits beyond strength

 A recent study by Gordon B et al found that resistance exercise training was associated with a significant reduction in depressive symptoms.
-This was regardless of whether the strength improvement was significant or not.
-Basically, get lifting and it’ll keep you happy!

-With any form of exercise there are associated risks and benefits.
 Many patients seem to perceive a greater risk with deadlifting, however, if your strengthening program is well tailored to you the benefits certainly outweigh the risks.